 The second phase of the construction of the Our Lady of Sorrows Chapel started in October 2017.
-During this phase, the yard and the 7.5 metre high and 70 cm wide walls of the chapel will be finished.
+During this phase, the yard and the 7.5 meters high and 70 cm, wide walls of the chapel will be finished.
 Phase III of the construction entails the hemispheric dome.

-An important influencing factor is the weather, because during wet weather the surrounding roads are not passable for the machines, and they have to wait until the roads are dry again.
+An important influencing factor is the weather because during wet climate the service road is not accessible for the machines, and they have to wait until the roads are dry again.

 Another important factor of the construction is the financial background that is provided through donations and offerings.

 If the weather and financial resources allow, the chapel can be consecrated as early as 2018.

 honoring St Anthony of Padua

 On June 10, 2018, Father János Varga, the rector of the Pázmáneum of Vienna, was celebrated honoring Saint Anthony in Padua on Sunday.
 On a beautiful summer day, the sky is the cupola of the Our Lady of Sorrows Chapel, the Mass was celebrated inside of the round chapel.
 The faithful walked up the hill by the St. Anthony's Votive Stations of the Cross to the Chapel praying with Father Varga Janos and two Franciscan poor nurses attending.

 In his homily, Father Janos Varga encouraged the faithful to follow the path of Christ in the spirit of love serving Christian values, trusting in the Providence.
 After Mass, Antal Lipthay acknowledged Father Varga for his deep thoughts expressed, and as he did last year, he reaffirmed that this place, the offering for peace, is open to all persons of goodwill.
 He expressed his hope that thanks to generous support the cupola of the chapel will soon be built.